cudeso/misp2sentinel/README.md

 ### Error: Unable to process indicator.
 Invalid indicator type or invalid valid_until date.

 If the error is followed with the message `Ignoring non STIX pattern type yara` then this means that there’s an indicator type that’s not accepted by Sentinel, in this case **yara**.

-### Which URLs should I whitelist?

-The MISP2Sentinel requires access to a number of web resources.

-- MISP
-  - HTTPS access to your MISP server, either via localhost (127.0.0.1) or from remote
-- HTTPS access to these Azure resources
-  - sentinelus.azure-api.net
-  - login.microsoftonline.com
-  - graph.microsoft.com/.default
-  - management.azure.com

 ## Additional documentation